Sayaw Sa Bangko by Audioboss via Wikimedia cc

 List of Philippine Folk Dances

-Folk dances are performed by locals using traditional music and wearing traditional clothes during cultural gatherings and festivals.
+Folk dances are performed by locals, accompanied by traditional music and worn in traditional costumes, during cultural gatherings and festivals.
 In the Philippines, folk dances are performed during intimate events, such as weddings, and celebratory gatherings, like festivals.
 The Philippines is rich in cultural heritage, and each of these traditional dances has its origin stories.
 They reflect the culture, tradition, and history of the regions they come from.
 After centuries, popular folk dances in the Philippines have developed and evolved, yet they remain true to their roots.

 Regarding Philippine folk dances, it’s important to know Francisca Reyes-Aquino, the Mother of Philippine Dancing and the first National Artist for Dance.
 If it weren’t for her and her research in 1926, there would not be any records of religious and ritualistic dances in the country.